ncsa/XSEDE-Delta/docs/source/index.rst

 The Delta programming environment supports the GNU, AMD (AOCC), Intel and NVIDIA HPC compilers.
-Support for the HPE/Cray Programming environment is forthcoming.
+Support for the HPE/Cray Programming environment is forthcoming.Â

-Modules provide access to the compiler + MPI environment.
+Modules provide access to the compiler + MPI environment.Â

 The default environment includes the GCC 11.2.0 compiler + OpenMPI with support for cuda and gdrcopy. nvcc is in the cuda module and is loaded